 In another work, Boubrima et. al. [32] simulated the deployment of a network with the goal of achieving the most effective data assimilation of air pollution measurements for the correction of physical model simulations.
 Similarly, Berman et. al. [33] wished to improve the performance of an interpolation-based model, using a geostatistical simulation.
 The researchers used an associated measure of the kriging interpolation method, which considers the uncertainty of the prediction.
 In the first step, they assessed how many sensors to add to a given network, using a Monte Carlo approach which evaluates how additional monitors change prediction precision through minimized uncertainty.
 In the second step, they assessed where to place the new monitors, using a similar Monte Carlo scheme which considers locations that improve prediction uncertainty and provide high prediction accuracy.
 Their method however requires a robust preliminary deployed network that already captures the spatial variability adequately, in order to be applied.
+In addition, their implementation did not provide a simultaneous assessment of number of sensors and their placement, due to the great affect it had on computation time.

+Sensors’ redeployment

-In addition, their implementation did not provide a simultaneous assessment of number of sensors and their placement, due to the great affect it had on computation time.Another aspect of network deployment dealt with in many works, is the use of a network of sensors mounted on mobile platforms [23], which enables a real-time adaptive deployment of sensors according to the spreading of the pollutant.
+Another aspect of network deployment dealt with in many works, is the use of a network of sensors mounted on mobile platforms [23], which enables a real-time adaptive deployment of sensors according to the spreading of the pollutant.
 Kuroki et al. [34] developed an expert system for navigating unmanned aerial vehicles for optimal contamination mapping that enables estimation of source parameters.
 Belkhiri et. al. [35] proposed several deployment models, that simulates air pollution concentrations as ground truth and estimates concentrations where no sensors are deployed using IDW interpolation.
 Sensors are redeployed so estimation error (i.e., the absolute difference between ground truth and estimation) is minimized and execution time is considered.